11 Mistakes When Launching a Multi-vendor Marketplace

 • Marketing costs

-Commission rates can make or break your multi-vendor marketplace.
-If you haven’t got your business plan completed and have a clear understanding of your revenue model then chances are you’re going to have some problems.
-Some of the things to consider:
+Commission rates can make or break your multi-vendor marketplace platform.
+If you haven’t completed your business plan or lack a clear understanding of your revenue model, then chances are you’re going to experience some problems.
+Some of the things to consider include:

-• Reward top sellers with better commission rates
+• Rewarding top sellers with better commission rates

-Far too often we see marketplaces starting charging as little as 5% commission or no commission at all with no other revenue models planned.
-Low commission rates are not sustainable when you first start a business so you will need to find what the average rates are.
-Do not try and compete against the largest marketplaces as these are general marketplaces with saturation levels that allow it to be sustainable.
+Far too often, we see new marketplaces charge as little as 5% commission or no commission at all with no other revenue models planned.
+Low commission rates are not sustainable when you first start a business, so you’ll need to find out what the average rates are.
+Don’t try to compete against the largest marketplaces, as these are platforms with saturation levels that allow them to be sustainable.
 The advantage you have is a focused group of vendors and customers.

 Popular marketplaces that work on a commission rate model include: